• Free Automated SEO Site Audit

 To give an example, say you sell shoes, in a blog on one of your shoes you have a link with a site that does shoe repairs.
 Both of you are local businesses out of Lima Ohio (sorry Lima, we’re just using you for reference).
 Now when someone searches “shoe sales in Lima Ohio,” they are likely to find you and on your site the link to the shoe repair store.
 The same thing happens if someone searches “shoe repair in Lima Ohio,” they get the shoe repair site and your link will be there on the site as well.

-This tells Google “hey, both these things are relevant to shoes in Lima Ohio and both of them are related, that’s a good thing!”
+This tells Google “hey, both these things are relevant to shoes in Cincinnati, Ohio and both of them are related, that’s a good thing!”
 In this way, both parties still benefit from the link exchange, even if overall traffic doesn’t go up that much.
 Sometimes the partnership is beneficial even if the benefits aren’t immediately known.

 Other Tips and Advice